Sausage and Herb Stuffing

-Crispy and golden on top and soft and tender in the middle, this oven-baked Herb & Sausage Stuffing is the perfect side dish to any holiday meal!
+Crispy and golden on top and soft and tender in the middle, this oven-baked sausage and herb stuffing is the perfect side dish to any holiday meal!

-Crispy and golden on top and soft and tender in the middle, this oven-baked Herb & Sausage Stuffing is the perfect side dish to any holiday meal.
+Crispy and golden on top and soft and tender in the middle, this oven-baked herb and sausage stuffing is the perfect side dish to any holiday meal.

 - 300 grams sourdough bread, cut into ½” cubes

 - 2 tablespoons butter + more for greasing

 - 2 ribs celery, thinly sliced

 - 2 cloves garlic, minced

 - 1 apple, cored and diced